9 to 5 (Dolly Parton song): Legacy

 The song appeared in the opening scenes of the films The Love Guru performed by Mike Myers on the sitar as his character Guru Pitka and Deadpool 2 with Deadpool himself (Ryan Reynolds) using it in a sequence where he kills a series of people in his mercenary job, even starting the music by declaring "hit it, Dolly" immediately before.
+"9 to 5" was interpolated into the 2024 song "Powerful Women" by Pitbull, which features Parton re-recording the song's chorus alongside adding new lines.
+Pitbull later declared on X that it was "an honor to be collaborating with one of music's most powerful women".